 Branching is the process of creating separate branches of code that developers work on.
 After the branch code has been tested and the work is finished, the branch gets migrated to the trunk of the code.

 Such a process has many advantages, but migration can still be complicated and get messy.
 It is important to agree on a branching strategy that will simplify and streamline the process.
 Some of the most popular branching strategies are GitFlow, GitHub Flow, GitLab Flow, and Trunk-Based Development (TBD) - each with its own pros and cons.

 If you want to know more:

 Are you interested in our DevOps Branching Strategy: What Is It & How It Works services?
-Schedule a FREE consultation with one of our experts!Schedule a free talk
+Schedule a talk with one of our experts!Schedule a talk

 Schedule a talk with one of our cloud experts!

 Your message has been sent.
 We will contact you as soon as possible!

 Something is wrong.
 Your message is not sent.
 Please contact us directly on our info e-mail: email@example.com.